johnathanmcphilbin/Puzzz/public/cats/README.md

 - All cat images should be placed directly in this `public/cats/` folder
 - Images are served as static assets and work consistently in both development and production
 - Supports both JPG and PNG formats
-- User uploads are handled separately in `/lovable-uploads/`
 - **Important:** Use dashes instead of spaces in filenames (e.g., `my-cat.png` not `my cat.png`)
+- Cat character data is stored in the database for dynamic management

 ## 📁 **Current cats:**
-All cat images are already present and ready to use:
+All cat images are present and loaded from the database:
 - angry-cat.png
 - auracat.png
 - ballet-cat.jpg